RA V13 N1, Message from the Editor in Chief (January - April, 2023)

 The third article comes from Uruguay, where Patricia Vila and colleagues analyze the degree of alkali-silica reactivity defined according to the expansion limits adopted by international regulations, applying different test methodologies (mortar bar, concrete prism-accelerated methodology and concrete prism-traditional methodology) in a total of 19 aggregate samples.
 37% of the samples present a different degree of reactivity comparing the mortar bar (14 days) and the concrete prism with traditional methodology and no correlation is observed in the expansion obtained by both.
 26% of the samples presents a different degree of reactivity between the concrete prism with the accelerated methodology and with the traditional methodology, observing a correlation in the expansion obtained by both methodologies.
 In addition, due to the duration of the test, the use of the accelerated methodology in concrete is suggested to evaluate the reactivity of the aggregate.

 In the fourth article from Brazil, Maria Silva Freitas and Gibson Rocha Meira study the transport capacity of chloride ions in concrete with additions of metakaolin and fly ash.
 To do this, they carry out surface electrical resistivity and chloride ion diffusion tests (NT Build 443).
-As a result, it was observed that the use of the additions used was efficient in delaying the entry of chloride ions, reducing the diffusion coefficient, Dns, and increasing the surface electrical resistivity, Ï, in the studied materials.
-The general relationship between Dns and Ï for the concretes studied can be expressed by Dns = 2,7E-7*Ï-0,475 and the relationship between the chlorides accumulated in the concrete and the surface electrical resistivity can be expressed by Clacum = 4,09-0,20945ðœŒ.
+As a result, it was observed that the use of the additions used was efficient in delaying the entry of chloride ions, reducing the diffusion coefficient, Dns, and increasing the surface electrical resistivity, p, in the studied materials.
+The general relationship between Dns and p for the concretes studied can be expressed as Dns = 2.7E-7*p-0.475, and the relationship between accumulated chlorides in the concrete and surface electrical resistivity can be expressed as Clacum = 4.09-0.20945p.

-The sixth work of this number is written by Alberto Hernández Oroza from Cuba.
-He evaluates different SonReb models to estimate the compressive strength in reinforced concrete elements made with Cuban cement and aggregates.
-Sclerometric index and ultrasonic pulse velocity measurements were performed on 9 columns designed with P-35 ordinary Portland cement mix.
-Eight models were compared, of which those proposed by RILEM and Tanigawa et al. showed an error of less than 4% with respect to the reference value, determined by breaking the specimen.
-The results obtained demonstrate the feasibility of using the models to estimate the compressive strength of concrete, using national materials.
+The sixth article in this issue was written by Alberto Hernández Oroza from Cuba.
+He evaluates different SonReb models for estimating the compressive strength of reinforced concrete elements made with Cuban cement and aggregates.
+Sclerometry index and ultrasonic pulse velocity measurements were taken on nine columns designed with a P-35 ordinary Portland cement mixture.
+Eight models were compared, of which those proposed by RILEM and Tanigawa et al. showed an error of less than 4% with respect to the reference value, determined by specimen breakage.
+The results obtained demonstrate the feasibility of using the models for estimating the compressive strength of concrete using Cuban materials.

 The closing article is by Almir Barros da S. Santos Neto and colleagues from Brazil, who analyze the effects of thermal variation and drying shrinkage on a building with cast-in-place concrete walls.
-The walls and slabs of the building were discretized in the SAP2000 program using the Finite Element Method.
-The main tensile stresses in the walls and roof slab are analyzed, and the Service Limit State of Crack Formation is verified.
-The results show that the effects of the action of temperature and shrinkage due to drying of the concrete allow the development of main tensile stresses greater than the tensile strength of the concrete, provided for NBR 6118 (ABNT, 2014).
+The building's walls and slabs were discretized in SAP2000 using the Finite Element Method.
+The principal tensile stresses in the walls and roof slab are analyzed, and the Serviceability Limit State of Crack Formation is verified.
+The results show that the effects of temperature and drying shrinkage of the concrete allow the development of principal tensile stresses greater than the concrete tensile strength specified in NBR 6118 (ABNT, 2014).
 It is found that thermal and shrinkage loads can result in cracking of the walls and roof slab.

-We are sure that the articles in this issue will constitute an important reference for those readers involved with questions of evaluations and characterizations of materials, elements, and structures.
+We are confident that the articles in this issue will constitute an important reference for readers involved in the evaluation and characterization of materials, elements, and structures.
 We thank the authors participating in this issue for their willingness and effort to submit quality articles and meet the established deadlines.

-At the beginning of 2023, I must give a wide appreciation to the original editorial staff and to those who have joined this initiative that has led us to where we are now.
-But without a doubt, the greatest recognition goes to our authors of articles, who have trusted our journal and have invested time, money, and effort to publish their research work with us, despite the fact that many of them have had better options in their moment.
-The recognition is extensive to our readers, like you, who read us and cite RA internationally.
+At the beginning of 2023, I must express my deep gratitude to the original editorial team and to those who have joined this initiative that has brought us to where we are today.
+But without a doubt, the greatest recognition goes to our article authors, who have trusted our journal and invested time, money, and effort to publish their research with us, despite the fact that many of them had better options at the time.
+This recognition extends to our readers, like you, who read us and cite the RA internationally.

-At the close of this V13 N1 2023, 12 years after having started operations, our performance as Alconpat Journal was finally rewarded with our inclusion in one of the two best indexes for journals such as Elsevier's Scopus.
-Our Scopus membership has its historic beginning on December 29, 2022, the date on which we received approval from Elsevier.
-This is one more reason of celebration for our community that has made a scientific investment in our journal waiting for moments like this.
+At the close of this V13 N1 2023, 12 years after we began operations, our performance as Revista Alconpat was finally rewarded with our inclusion in one of the two best journal indexes, Elsevier's Scopus.
+Our membership in Scopus began its historic run on December 29, 2022, the date on which we received Elsevier's approval.
+This is yet another reason for celebration for our community, which has made a scientific investment in our journal, hoping for moments like this.
 Congratulations to all.

 By the Editorial Board